 - 1 28 oz can of whole tomatoes

 - 1 cup of chicken or vegetable broth

 - Sea salt and freshly cracked pepper, to taste

 - 1 tsp honey

-Heat the canola oil in a sauce pan over medium heat.
+Heat the canola oil in a saucepan over medium heat.
 Add the onion and cook until tender, about 5-6 minutes.
 Add the minced garlic, chile powder, cumin, coriander, and oregano then stir constantly for 1 minute.
-Add tomatoes (crushed by hand) and juice.
+Add tomatoes (crushed by hand) and juice along with the chicken or vegetable broth.
 Season with sea salt and freshly cracked pepper, to taste and add the honey then cover with a lid and simmer for 30 minutes.